Skip to main content

 🔎 Check if blocklists are blocking threats upstream

-Check if proactive defenses are blocking threats upstream. you can do so with cscli or within the console remediation metrics if you have a compatible bouncer.
+Check whether proactive defenses are blocking threats upstream.
+You can do this with cscli or Console remediation metrics if you have a compatible bouncer.

 sudo cscli decisions list